icloud-photos-downloader/icloud_photos_downloader/README.md

 # iCloud Photos Downloader

 * A command-line tool to download all your iCloud photos.
-* Works on Linux, and Windows, and MacOS.
+* Works on Linux, Windows, and MacOS.
 * Run as a [scheduled cron task](#cron-task) to keep a local backup of your photos and videos.

 ## Install